UK Innovator Visa

-The UK innovator visa opens on 29thMarch 2019 to experienced business people with a viable business idea.
+The UK innovator visa is now open for applications from experienced business people with a viable business idea.

-Replacing the previous Tier 1 Entrepreneur visa, the innovator route requires a lower capital investment than its predecessor, but endorsement must be secured by applicants from an approved entity before the Home Office visa application can be made.
+Replacing the previous Tier 1 Entrepreneur visa, the UK innovator route requires a lower capital investment than its predecessor, but endorsement must be secured by applicants from an approved entity before the Home Office visa application can be made.

 DavidsonMorris’ specialist UK business visa experts are on hand to support you through this new visa route.

 What is the UK Innovator Visa?

-The UK Innovator visa has been developed to attract a broad spectrum of entrepreneurs with a viable business idea they want to pursue in the UK.
+The UK Innovator visa has been developed to attract a broad spectrum of entrepreneurs looking to set up business in Britain.
 The visa will only however be open to those who have secured appropriate endorsement from an appointed professional body.

-Professional guidance is critical to ensure correct understanding of the new rules for making a successful application.
+Expert guidance will be critical for applicants to ensure they follow the new rules for making a successful application.

-With so much at stake, it’s important to ensure the innovator route is the most suitable for your needs, and that you follow the application process and submit all required documentation to avoid issues, delays or even refusal of your application.
+With so much at stake, it’s important to ensure the innovator route is the most suitable for your needs, and that each stage of the process is managed effectively to avoid issues, delays or even refusal of your application.

 How much will I need to invest to be eligible under the Innovator route?